johncadengo/johncadengo.github.com/source/fizzbuzz.md

 My feedback
 -----------
 I know that you came up with the most straightforward solution, and it isn't the most elegant, but that's ok.
-I took the liberty to simplify your code,
+I took the liberty to simplify your code a little bit,

     public static void runthenumbers() throws IOException{
 		String txt;
 		for(int x=1; x<=100;x++)
 		{
 			txt="";

 			if (x%3==0){
 				txt="Fizz";
 			}

 			if(x%5==0){
 				txt=txt + "Buzz";
 			}

 			if(x%3!=0 && x%5!=0){
      			txt=Integer.toString(x);
 			}

 			out.println(txt);
 		}
 	}